Product Review

 • MacBook and USB-C laptop users

-• iPhone 8+ owners who want fast charging
+• iPhone 8+ owners wanting fast charging

-• Tech-forward travelers with multiple devices
+• Tech-forward travelers

 Not Ideal For